-Since stress symptoms are similar in most cases, it can be difficult to pin-point the cause unless you are able to physically confirm the problem (i.e., you have seen a heron in your garden).
-In most situations it’s best to go through every possible cause, step-by-step, to ensure you’re not missing any underlying issues, and making sure koi have the most comfortable environment possible.
+Since stress symptoms are similar in most cases, it can be difficult to pinpoint the cause unless you are able to physically confirm the problem (i.e., you have seen a heron in your garden).
+In most situations, it’s best to go through every possible cause, step-by-step, to ensure you’re not missing any underlying issues, and make sure koi have the most comfortable environment possible.

 Common Koi Stress Symptoms

 1) Changes in behaviour